kaila-spraguemcrae/island-resort/README.md

 ## Description

 _This is a practice website for an island resort.
 It contains general information about the accommodations, activities, travel arrangments and contact information.
-This island resort is made up and this website was created to practice programming basics._
+This island resort is made up and this website was created to practice programming basics.
+Please find the live website [here](http://kaila-spraguemcrae.github.io/island-resort)_

 ## Technologies Used